-- All vessels will utilize a standardized data entry format. - A QA/QC'd database of all sightings and associated details (e.g., distance from vessel, behavior, species, group size/composition) within and outside of the designated SZs, monitoring effort, environmental conditions, and Project-related activity will be provided after field operations and reporting are complete.
-This database will undergo thorough quality checks and included all variables required by the NMFS-issued Incidental Take Authorization (ITA) and BOEM Lease OCS-A 0486 and will be required for the Final Technical Report due to BOEM and NMFS. - During construction, weekly reports briefly summarizing sightings, detections, and activities will be provided to NMFS and BOEM on the Wednesday following a Sunday-Saturday period. - Final reports will follow a standardized format for PSO reporting from activities requiring marine mammal mitigation and monitoring. - An annual report will be provided to NMFS and to BOEM on April 1 every calendar year summarizing the prior year's activities.
+- o All PSOs and PAM operators will utilize a standardized data entry format. - A QA/QC'd database of all sightings and associated details (e.g., distance from vessel, behavior, species, group size/composition) within and outside of the designated clearance and SZs, monitoring effort, environmental conditions, and Project-related activity will be provided after field operations and reporting are complete.
+This database will undergo thorough quality checks and included all variables required by the NMFS-issued Incidental Take Authorization (ITA) and BOEM Lease OCS-A 0487 and will be required for the Final Technical Report due to BOEM and NMFS. - During construction, weekly reports briefly summarizing sightings, detections, and activities will be provided to NMFS and BOEM on the Wednesday following a Sunday-Saturday period. - Final reports will follow a standardized format for PSO reporting from activities requiring marine mammal mitigation and monitoring.

+o An annual report will be provided to NMFS and to BOEM on April 1 every calendar year summarizing the prior year's activities.